CliMA/Oceananigans.jl/docs/src/fields.md

 ```

 which can also be constructed by writing `u = XFaceField(grid)`.
-The name `u` is suggestive, because within the "C-grid" system used by Oceananigans,
+The name `u` is suggestive, because within the Arakawa type C grid (or, 'C grid' for short) used by Oceananigans,
 the `x`-component of the velocity field is stored at `Face, Center, Center`.

 Staggering means that the "position" of `CenterField` differs from `XFaceField`.